sagemathinc/cocalc-doc/source/getting-started.rst

 Main UI
 -------

-If you open an empty project, you will see a screen similar to this one, where some of the most important features are marked:
+If you open an empty project, you will see a screen similar to this one, where some of the most important features are marked (click on the screenshot to expand it if labels are too small to read):

 .. figure:: img/annotated_empty_project.png
     :width: 100%